Huang394/Recognition-Oriented-Wet-Fingerprint-Restoration/README.md

-# Recognition Oriented Wet Fingerprint Restoration
+# Recognition-Oriented Wet Fingerprint Restoration
 This repository provides the implementation of our IJCB paper:

 "Recognition-Oriented Wet Fingerprint Restoration with Degradation-Aware Analysis for Small-Area Sensors"

 This work focuses on wet fingerprint restoration from a recognition-oriented perspective, aiming to preserve ridge structures that are critical for reliable matching.

 ---

 ## Pipeline